 The Java Fern plant is scientifically known as Microsorum pteropus and is a native of South East Asia, specifically Malaysia, Thailand, and some areas of China.

-There are more than 50 known varieties of Java Ferns with a couple of them being really popular in the aquarium hobby for their ease of care and hardiness.
+There are more than 50 known varieties of Java Fern plants with a couple of them being really popular in the aquarium hobby for their ease of care and hardiness.

 Regardless of the species, Java Fern’s maximum height is generally about 13 to 14 inches in a fish tank setting and slightly past this in the wild.
 Its height makes it a background plant suitable for many aquarium setups.
-It’s better to position the plant near the back wall of the aquarium because if you place it in the front, its leaves have the potential to eventually block your view.
+It’s better to position the plant near the back wall of the aquarium because if you place it in the front, its leaves will eventually block your view.

 Although its growth rate is low to moderate in a home aquarium setting, it is recommended you keep Java Fern in at least a 10-gallon tank to create enough surface area for oxygen absorption.